 We determined in 2002 (and published the data in 2003) that specific antibody testing can eliminate the need for collecting and testing spinal fluid (CSF) in experimentally challenged horses, in this study we published data from 6 horses.
 Further studies that were blinded--we used board certified veterinary neurologists to do the clinical exams gave us more information.
 We the split samples of serum and CSF from 57 of the challenged horses and compared our SAG 1 ELISA results (for serum and CSF) with testing run by the folks in Kentucky.
 They got samples pre-challenge and every 30 days for 4 months.
 The statistician analyzed the data and determined two things.
 First, the antibody levels are consistent with duration of infection and not the number of organisms in the animal.
 And second, that there was no statistical difference in determining disease by testing CSF.
 We now employ two additional, highly specific antigens in our ELISA’s to determine the phenotype of the infection—CSF is not required for these tests either.
 We will measure the antibody in CSF if you submit it to us, but we don’t require it.

-If you choose to use alternate testing for entry into our studies, you may do so.
-Any antibody test that is recognized in the veterinary community as useful in the diagnosis of EPM can be used for entry into the studies.
+If you choose to enter a horse into our studies, you may do so.
 Recently, in a Brief Communication, J Vet Intern Med 2013:27:596-599, Johnson, Morrow and Sweeney determined that when evaluating IFAT and SAG 2, 4/3 “using serum results alone was least accurate for both test types.
 The more accurate methods, such as the SAG2, 4/3 ELISA serum: CSF ratio, should be used.”
 These thoughts were reiterated in J Vet Intern Med 2013;27:1193-1200.
 We stand by their recommendations and will accept this test that they reported as more meaningful to detect exposure to S. neurona: a serum/ CSF ratio.
 The IFAT (serum) disagreed with the SAG 2 4/3 ELISA (serum) in one third of the samples, not unlike the results we obtained from EBI in our studies.
 The published recommendation is that the IFAT should also be supported by CSF testing.